Don Goldman, Executive Director & CEO

 Cathy has been with JFS since 1998.
 Her financial background consists of extensive experience in researching and reconciling of corporate bank accounts and developing and writing procedure manuals.
 She assists the Finance Director with data entry support such as entering accounts payables, invoicing, writing assistance checks and updating program information for financial reporting and agency grants.

-Mary Beth Blackwell, LCSW, LSCSW, Eating Disorder Resource Center Program Manager / Therapist
+Mary Beth Blackwell, LCSW, LSCSW, Eating Disorder Resource Center Director /Therapist

 Cari Boasberg, Career Coach and Administrative Coordinator